Skip to main content

 DOJ enforcement actions

-The Department of Justice actively investigates and brings enforcement actions against non-compliant government entities.
-Recent enforcement has targeted city, county, and state government websites with significant remediation requirements and monitoring periods.
+The Department of Justice can now investigate and bring enforcement actions against non-compliant large government entities without waiting for a complaint.
+Recent enforcement has targeted city, county, and state government websites with significant remediation requirements and monitoring periods lasting years.

 Private lawsuits